aws-samples/aws-cicd-docker-containers/README.md

   **Note**: Do not proceed to the next step until the **Stack Status** shows **CREATE_COMPLETE**.
 To get the status of the stack type `aws cloudformation describe-stacks --stack-name EcsClusterStack --query 'Stacks[*].[StackId, StackStatus]'` at a command prompt.

-Step 2: Create Jenkins server
+##Step 2: Create Jenkins server
 Jenkins is a popular server for implementing continuous integration and continuous delivery pipelines.
-In this example, we'll be using Jenkins to build a Docker image from a dockerfile, push that image to the ECR registry that we created earlier, create a task definition for our container, and finally, we'll deploy and/or update a service running on our ECS cluster.
+In this example, you'll use Jenkins to build a Docker image from a Dockerfile, push that image to the Amazon ECR registry that you created earlier, and create a task definition for your container.
+Finally, you'll deploy and update a service running on your ECS cluster.

-6. Change the current working directory to the root of the cloned repo and execute the following command:
+1. Change the current working directory to the root of the cloned repo and execute the following command:

-a.	aws cloudformation create-stack --template-body file://ecs-jenkins-demo.template --stack-name JenkinsStack --capabilities CAPABILITY_IAM --tags Key=Name,Value=Jenkins --region us-west-2 --parameters ParameterKey=EcsStackName,ParameterValue=EcsClusterStack
+`aws cloudformation create-stack --template-body file://ecs-jenkins-demo.template --stack-name JenkinsStack --capabilities CAPABILITY_IAM --tags Key=Name,Value=Jenkins --region us-west-2 --parameters ParameterKey=EcsStackName,ParameterValue=EcsClusterStack`

-Note: Do not proceed to the next step until the Stack Status shows CREATE_COMPLETE.
-To get the status of the stack type aws cloudformation describe-stacks --stack-name JenkinsStack --query 'Stacks[*].[StackId, StackStatus]' at a command prompt.
+**Note**: Do not proceed to the next step until the **Stack Status** shows **CREATE_COMPLETE**.
+To get the status of the stack type `aws cloudformation describe-stacks --stack-name JenkinsStack --query 'Stacks[*].[StackId, StackStatus]'` at a command prompt.

 Retrieve the public hostname of the Jenkins server